pfecchio/HypertritonML/2body/README.md

 2) Put the HyperTritonTree.root files (both for data and Monte Carlo) in the subdirectory: Trees

-3) Run the macros in /HypertritonML/2body/TreeGeneration: HyperTreeFatherData.root and HyperTreeFatherMC.root
+3) Run the macros in /HypertritonML/2body/TreeGeneration: HyperTreeFatherData.root and HyperTreeFatherMC.root.
+You can also run them directly from the Uproot_Conversion notebook using pyROOT

 4) Choose the centrality class for your analysis: 0-10% or 10-40%